 For further processing, the WCET analysis results are automatically exported in the XTC (XML Timing Cookie) file format.
 This enables seamless integration with other cutting-edge development tools.
 For example, a timing analysis with the scheduling analysis tool suite SymTA/S from Symtavision can then be performed on the basis of the WCET results.

-The WCET bounds computed by aiT are safe, yet still extremely tight.
+The WCET bounds computed by aiT are safe, but at the same time extremely tight.
 The following table shows a comparison of the highest measured runtimes and the WCETs predicted by aiT for a sample engine throttle control module.
 The module was specified in ASCET and compiled with the TASKING C compiler v7.5 for an ST10F269 microcontroller board.
 Run times were extracted from bus traces (iSYSTEMS ILA 128 logic analyzer).
 The experiment showed an average overestimation of only 3%.

 The ASCET–aiT coupling allows you to: